Beef Tenderloin Steaks with Porter Reduction and Blue CheeseBy Feed the Empire (Brian Burgess)

 - Heat olive oil in a large nonstick skillet over medium-high heat.
 Add steaks; cook 2 minutes on each side or until browned.
 If the steaks are large enough to sear the sides slightly, do so.
 Searing it will help keep all the juices in during the baking stage.

-- While steaks bake, combine beer and brown sugar in a skillet, cook on low heat and stir.
-Here in Hawaii, Kona Brewing Company makes an amazing beer called Pipeline Porter, which is made with Kona Coffee and was perfect for this.
+- While steaks bake, combine porter and brown sugar in a skillet, cook on low heat and stir.
 I recommend any porter, even if it is not your favorite kind of beer.
 It gives a darker richer flavor that goes well with the blue cheese.
 Cook until mixture is slightly syrupy.
 The original recipe calls to cook it for 6 minutes, but I like a thicker sauce, so I did about 10 minutes.

 - Once the steaks are out of the oven, wrap them in the aluminum foil that you put on the baking sheet.
 This keeps them warm, while you let them set for 2-3 minutes.

 - Serve steaks with reduced sauce; sprinkle evenly with cheese.
 We do love the blue cheese, so I was heavy handed with its application.
 As you can see, we served this with couscous and salad.